 Thank You To The Comox Valley For Your Donations!

-We are very grateful to the members of our community, corporate donors and organizations who have donated food, provided equipment and products, as well as monetary donations during the Covid-19 pandemic.
-Your generosity has enabled the Food Bank to continue to provide an essential service to those in need during very uncertain times.
+We are very grateful to the members of our community, corporate donors and organizations who have donated food, provided equipment and products, as well as monetary donations.
+Your generosity has enabled the Food Bank to continue to provide an essential service to those in need during uncertain times.

 We encourage anyone who is struggling with food insecurity to visit the Food Bank.
 Our hours of operation are Monday to Friday from 9:30 am to 12 noon.
 When visiting the Food Bank for the first time, please bring picture ID for adults as well as birth certificates for dependent children.

 To ensure your safety, as well as the safety of our staff and volunteers, we are following the guidelines put in place by the provincial health authority and Work Safe BC.